ferstaberinde/F3/README.md

 * Updated ORBAT Notes component:
  * Now lists all groups with playable units (not just player groups).
  * Highlights player group (highlight colour determined by side).
-* Updated Radio Systems Support component: minor tweaks.
+* Updated Radio Systems Support component:
+ * Improved support for spectators in TFR.
+ * Other minor tweaks.
 * Fixed Mission Conditions component:
  * Lightning set correctly.
  * All Intel values in editor set to manual/0.
 * Fixed PreMount component:
  * Fixed issue where component would not slot turrets properly for vehicles with multiple turrets.

+3-1-1 RC1 | 23 JUL 2014

+* Please see change history for release v3-1-1.

 3-1-0 | 17 JUN 2014